 Donia has seven years of work experience in the architectural industry in Toronto and Chicago, and eleven years of teaching experience in higher education in Ontario, Canada.
 The subjects she has taught include: History of Art and Architecture, Interior Design, and AutoCAD, among others.
-She serves on the editorial (advisory) boards of the Journal of Architectural Research and Development (JARD), Architecture and Design Review (ADR), and Journal of Contemporary Urban Affairs (JCUA).
+She serves on the editorial boards of the Journal of Architectural Research and Development (JARD), Architecture and Design Review (ADR), and International Journal of Architecture, Arts and Applications (IJAAA).

 Donia is a graduate of Oxford Brookes University (BArch, MA, PhD) in the UK and Brock University (MEd) in Canada.
 She has also obtained a Verified Certificate of Achievement in The Architectural Imagination from Harvard University | edX, and a Verified Certificate of Achievement in Interpreting Vernacular Architecture in Asia from the University of Hong Kong | edX.
 She is a former associate at the City Institute at York University, and a visiting scholar/occasional co-instructor at McMaster University, Canada.

 Keywords: Architectural humanities, Architecture and urbanism, Courtyard architecture, Chinese culture, Philosophy of architecture